 Conclusion

-Arbitrage trading brings together technology, speed, and tactical insight to leverage short-term price divergences.
+Arbitrage in trading brings together technology, speed, and tactical insight to leverage short-term price divergences.
 For investors who prefer a more hands-off approach, arbitrage mutual funds offer a route to explore such strategies within a regulated framework.
 While the concept of arbitrage can seem simple, it demands discipline, fast execution, and an understanding of market microstructures.
 Always weigh the benefits against the risks to determine if it aligns with your financial goals.

 FAQs: